Relenes510/reveel_th_proj/README.md

     - NULL values check: Make sure certain columns such as client_id do not have NULL values
     - Duplicate keys check: Make sure there is one unique value per combination of key columns (one row per invoice_id, client_id combo)
     - Invalid values check: Make sure only certain values exist in a column (Only 'Y' and 'N' for active_flag)

+- No NULL or "string NULL" values were found in the invoices columns.
+All invoice_id values were unique.
+No data issues found.
 - For the analysis queries, I am assuming every client is represented per client_id value and not by company_name.
 I assume that the reason these companies have multiple client_ids is because there may be different business needs required by the company.
 - create_rate_sheet notebook
   - I decided to make this notebook to allow the edits of the rate sheet table values.
 Maybe the company will come up with a new shipment type.
 Maybe the prices will need to be updated.
 At the end of the day, it is better to provide an easy option to update the values instead of hard coding them into the notebooks.